erigontech/erigon/cmd/downloader/readme.md

 ## How to verify that .seg files have same checksum withch current .torrent files

 ```
+# Use it if you see weird behavior, bugs, bans, hardware issues, etc...
 downloader torrent_hashes --verify --datadir=<your_datadir>
 ```